9 Reasons Why People Fail the Penetration Testing

 The global cyber security industry is growing at a rate of 13.4% a year as companies invest millions to keep cybercriminals at bay.
 Numerous methods are being employed to accomplish that.
 Enterprise penetration testing continues to prove to be a fast and reliable tactic for discovering vulnerabilities in a company’s system while revealing actionable changes they can make to improve their security infrastructure.

 As the cybersecurity industry grows, the future only gets brighter for penetration testers.
-As of last year, pen testers earn an average of $88,089 annually in the United States (Payscale, 2022), yet no formal degree or license is required to obtain such a position.
-Instead, pen testers need hands-on experience and a way to prove their knowledge, which is why EC-Council created the Certified Penetration Testing Professional (C|PENT) exam.
+As of last year, pentesters earn an average of $88,089 annually in the United States (Payscale, 2022), yet no formal degree or license is required to obtain such a position.
+Instead, pentesters need hands-on experience and a way to prove their knowledge, which is why EC-Council created the Certified Penetration Testing Professional (C|PENT) exam.

-What Is the C|PENT Exam?
+What Is the CPENTAI Exam?

-EC-Council’s C|PENT program is a multi-disciplinary course that covers over 40 hours of strenuous curriculum.
+EC-Council’s CPENTAI program is a multi-disciplinary course that teaches you AI-powered pentesting skills mapped to all pentesting phases in over 40 hours of strenuous curriculum.
 The course is designed to be comprehensive, including information about the latest attack surfaces, threats vectors, and practice ranges.
 In fact, it has been labeled extremely difficult by even accomplished professionals.
 Yet, all the knowledge you acquire will ensure you finish the course ready to perform effective penetration testing in a real-world enterprise environment.
 During the 24-hour exam, you will work in a test environment where each network must be attacked, exploited, evaded, and defended.
+The program will teach you how to:

-• Pen test IoT and OT systems
+• Pentest IoT and OT systems

 • Bypass filtered networks